dellius-alexander/Pattern-Based-Design/SingletonPattern/README.md

     Object data = null;
     private Singleton(){}
     public  synchronized static Singleton getInstance(){
-        if (UID == null){UID = new Singleton();}
+        // create a single instance of the class from a static context if (UID == null){UID = new Singleton();}
         return UID;
     }